Decomposition Strategies and Multi-shot ASP Solving for Job-shop Scheduling

 \section{Multi-shot JSP Solving}

 This section describes our successive optimization approach to JSP solving by means of multi-shot ASP with \clingodl.
-We start with specifying the fact format for JSP instances, then detail problem decomposition based on earliest starting times of operations, present our ASP encoding with DL constraints for optimizing the makespan of partial schedules, and finally outline the iterative scheduling process along with the incorporation of time window overlapping and compression techniques.
+We start with specifying the fact format for JSP instances, then detail several problem decomposition strategies, including simple approaches based on static properties like the earliest starting times of operations as well as more elaborate feature extraction and constrained clustering schemes, present our ASP encoding with DL constraints for optimizing the makespan of partial schedules, and finally outline the iterative scheduling process along with the incorporation of time window overlapping and compression techniques.